 Dr. Holmgren’s research mainly focuses on maxillofacial trauma particularly the biomechanics of the fractured or repaired mandible.
 He works closely with the Thayer School of Engineering in order to model and clinically test the mandible.
 Currently his research is concentrated on the mandibular angle fracture and the effects of patient-specific morphology and a plate selection guide.
-Also, along with Dr. Divakar (ENT resident), he is working on a study evaluating patient perception regarding timing of facial fracture repair.
+Also, he is working on a study evaluating patient perception regarding timing of facial fracture repair.
 Other recent published works have focused on maxillofacial case reports and a study looking at anatomical predisposition to the mandibular angle fracture.

 Dr. Davies has appointments in both the Department of Surgery and with The Dartmouth Institute for Health Policy and Clinical Practice.
 She is senior faculty of the VA Outcomes Group, a long-standing multidisciplinary research group at the White River Junction VA Medical Center, where she also serves as Chief of Otolaryngology.
 Her clinical practice focus areas are thyroid and parathyroid disease, cancers of the head and neck, and voice and swallowing disorders.
 She is an Associate Editor for JAMA Otolaryngology - Head and Neck Surgery, a former Fulbright Global Research Scholar, and in recognition of her cancer epidemiology research expertise has served on national and international task forces.
 Her methodologic research expertise is in cancer epidemiology, cancer screening, and the use of mixed methods research approaches for research on patient experience, healthcare delivery science and in clinical trials.
 Her current areas of funded research are 1) epidemiological modeling of thyroid cancer to understand the contribution of over diagnosis, possible new causes of disease, and the impacts of policy and guideline changes, 2) the development of informational calculators that give personalized estimates of prognosis for newly diagnosed oral cancer patients, 3) recruitment interventions to support surgical randomized trials, 4) measurement of excess mortality during the COVID pandemic due to disruptions in healthcare.

-Residents may also be interested in the Leadership Preventive Medicine Residency or may decide to continue training without interruption.
-We offer a unique program in quality improvement, leadership and population health for residents and fellows already training at Dartmouth Hitchcock Medical Center.
+The Leadership Preventive Medicine Residency is a unique program in quality improvement, leadership and population health for residents and fellows already training at Dartmouth Hitchcock Medical Center.
 This program allows residents and fellows to obtain the MPH degree from The Dartmouth Institute, lead a practicum focused on improving care, and be able to sit for boards in Preventive Medicine.